vrockai/pipeline-test/docs/content.md

 ---

-## Evaluation of Intestinal Microbiota in Children With Sickle Cell Disease
+## Evaluation of Intestinal Microbiota in Children With Sickle Cell Disease.
+ 01.08.2023, _F Karahan, SS Yildiz, F Bayrakdar, Ö Tezol, N Kuyucu, S Kililç, M Türkegün, S Ünal_

+Sickle cell disease (SCD) is a chronic hemolytic anemia that may be life-threatening due to multisystemic effects.
+Identification of the factors which affect the pathophysiology of the disease is important in reducing mortality and morbidity.
+This study aimed to determine gut microbial diversity in children and adolescents with SCA compared with healthy volunteers and to evaluate the clinical impact of microbiota.

 [Source](https://doi.org/10.1097/MPH.0000000000002725)

+10.1097/MPH.0000000000002725

 ---